How to Use Less Electricity with Air Your Conditioning

 Air conditioners which are not large enough to cool an entire house or apartment are

 commonly called “room air conditioners”.
-There are basically two types: conventional room air conditioners, which use the “refrigeration cycle” to generate cool air, and the much less common “window evaporative coolers”, also known as “swamp coolers”.
-These use a completely different technology, which is explained below.
+There are basically two types: conventional room air conditioners, which use the “refrigeration cycle” to generate cool air, and the much less common “window evaporative coolers”, also known

-In the topic, Energy Saving Tips for Buying and Using Room Air Conditioners, most of the energy tips apply to both types of room air conditioners.
-In the refrigeration cycle, refrigerant is pumped through an evaporator coil where it expands to become cold.
+to become cold.
 Air is blown past the evaporator coil while it is cold to become cool, and then enters the home.
 The refrigerant is pumped from the evaporator coil to the condenser coil, where it is compressed.
 This makes it hot.
-Air is blown past it to the outdoors, cooling it down.

 Conventional Room Air Conditioners

 There are three types of conventional room air conditioners: window-mounted air conditioners; through-the wall air conditioners, also called “built-in air conditioners”; and portable air conditioners.
 As mentioned, these use the refrigeration cycle.
-Their advantage over central air conditioning units is that you can turn one on to cool a room while you occupy it then turn it off to save energy.
+Their

 Window-mounted air conditioners have several disadvantages: they block most of the view from the window; you may remove them in the cold months, to have a view through the window and if you haven’t insulated them well.
 Also, there normally won’t be enough extra electrical capacity in the nearby outlet, so a new circuit must be created.

-Through-the-wall air conditioners are installed in a hole in a wall so they don’t block the view through a window.
-They can cool a room better than the other types because they can be larger.
 They can have cooling capacities as large as 22,000 Btu’s, great enough to cool a small apartment.
-A new circuit normally must be created for each because they are normally larger than window-mounted units, but the cable that feeds the circuit can often be mounted to the outside wall running to the basement.
+A new circuit normally must be created for each because they are normally larger than window-mounted units, but the cable that feeds

 Portable air conditioners rest on the floor next to a window, on wheels or casters.
 They are much less energy efficient than window air conditioners, but be easily moved from room to room.
 You will need to use a long, heavy gage extension cord if any of the rooms do not have enough extra electric capacity.
 They have the disadvantage that they collect water, which must be emptied each day.

 Portable air conditioners remove heat from a room by creating hot air through the air conditioning cycle and blowing it out the window.
 Air that is cooled in this cycle is blown into the room.
-Single hose models only blow out the heated air, but dual-hose models draw in air through a second hose to make up for the heated air.
+Single hose models only blow out the heated

 Single hose models produce less cool air for the same electricity used.
 When they blow out the air, the air pressure in the room becomes lower.
 This draws in warm air, mainly through gaps around doors.